ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-Processing your registration is an activity overseen by an IOCCC judge.
+Processing your registration is an activity overseen by a Judge.
-Please be **patient** while an IOCCC judge processes your registration.
+Please be **patient** while a Judge processes your registration.
 </p>

 It can take a few days to process your registration and for the server to email your details, therefore make sure to allow yourself ample time to register and submit your entries; **DO NOT WAIT UNTIL THE FINAL DAYS** to register!
-The judges are **NOT** responsible for delayed or lost email or for those who wait until the last minute to try to register!
+The Judges are **NOT** responsible for delayed or lost email or for those who wait until the last minute to try to register!

 <p class="leftbar">